-I have been sewing and piecing quilts for over 20 years and a few years ago discovered the joys of longarm quilting.
+I have been sewing and piecing quilts for over 25 years and a few years ago discovered the joys of longarm quilting.
 After being laid off from my job in December 08, I knew it was time to explore other options.
 Quilting and gardening have long been my hobbies, and when the chance arose to work with Sheila Sinclair Snyder, a longarm quilter of amazing patience, grace, skill and knowledge, I took it.
 After working with Sheila for about ten months, it was time to get a machine and strike out on my own.
-I bought my new Gammill in October 2009 and have been quilting from home every since!
+I bought my new Gammill in October 2009 and have been quilting ever since!

 In January 2015 I returned to full-time work at my local County as a property tax appraiser.
 Then in November of 2018 I was promoted to a Supervisor in the Waste Management Division (County policy dictates that I add to this social media platform: “While I work for Lane County, the views and opinions expressed here are not the opinion or position of Lane County government.”).
 All of this is my way of saying my full-time job has reduced the number of quilts I am able to longarm.
 However, I still fit in a few here and there when I have the time and energy.
 I love doing it, but my “mojo” isn’t always working full tilt these days.

 At some point I hope to start teaching in my home studio.
 I have plans for private and semi-private lessons so I can help to spread longarm knowledge, as Sheila did for me.
 And while I haven’t gotten around to it yet, if you are interested, please feel free to contact me and we’ll get the ball rolling!